nicolaiskogheim/go-kit-graphql-todo/README.md

 compromises, and to test whether abstractions are done properly, or if logic leaks where it shouldn't.

+### Running
+After installing dependencies with `go get .` in the project folder, run `npm install` and then `gulp` and you will have a server listening on `localhost:8080`.
+You can visit `localhost:8080/metrics` to see data from instrumenting.
+And by using something like [GraphiQL](https://github.com/graphql/graphiql), you can query the server on `localhost:8080/graphql`.

 ### Inspiration
 - [go-kit/kit](github.com/go-kit/kit) (shipping examle in particular)
 - [narqo/test-graphql](https://github.com/narqo/test-graphql)